uo-ec607/lectures/06-web-css/06-web-css.md

 ## Further resources and exercises

-Next lecture, we going to focus on client-side web content and interacting with APIs.
+In the next lecture, we're going to focus on client-side web content and interacting with APIs.
 For the moment, you can practice your `rvest`-based scraping skills by following along with any of the many (many) tutorials available online.
 I want to make two particular suggestions, though:

 ### Polite